rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 ﻿---
 title: Migrate from iptables to nftables.
-Boost your linux firewall performance
+Boost your Linux firewall performance
 date: 2025-06-14 00:00:01 +0000
 categories: [hardening, firewall]
 tags: [hardening, firewall, iptables, nftables]
 ---

-Learn the essential steps to migrate your linux firewall configurations from iptables to nftables.
+Learn the essential steps to migrate your Linux firewall configurations from iptables to nftables.
 This guide covers syntax, commands, best practices for a smooth transition and offers a good set of essential rules.

 ## Why?